Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 Essential Guitar Setup Tools Every Guitarist Should Have

 You likely have many of the basic tools needed to setup guitar parts.
 Make sure you have access to screwdrivers, string cutters, hex wrenches, and Allen keys.
-These will help you adjust the neck, fix the action, or move the bridge.
+These will help you adjust the neck, fix the action, move the bridge or string a guitar with new strings.

 For your guitar itself, you should have a string winder and an action gauge to determine distance.
 Bring along a work mat and cleaning cloth to ensure you do not damage the wood on your instrument.
 Some of the kits and products below come with these essential parts, however.